-Applicant keys are generated by hardware and software at the Applicant's side and remain under their absolute control throughout their period of validity.
+Applicant keys are generated by hardware and software at the Applicant's side or at a remote signature creation device, and remain under their sole control throughout their period of validity.
 If the procedures of a Certification Authority allow the mass creation of keys for third parties, there must be a procedure for the destruction of all copies of the private keys after their delivery to the users for the private keys to be under the possession of the recipient Subscribers only.
-Key-Pair generation on behalf of a Subscriber is not allowed for Keys that are to be associated with Certificates used for SSL/TLS.